-An energy audit will allow you to make the best choices when investing in your home's energy efficiency.
+An energy audit will allow you to make the best investments in your home's energy efficiency.
 Learn about energy audits.

 Before opening your tube of caulk, press "backer rod" into gaps of a 1/4-inch or more.
 Backer rod is closed cell foam rope that comes in a range of diameters, from 1/4-inch to two inches.
 It's costs less than caulk and makes caulking go faster.

-* LCAN prefers not to endorse a proprietary product, but this one is a stand-out as far as we can tell.
+* LCAN prefers not to endorse a proprietary product, but this one is a stand-out as best we can tell.

 Install Gaskets on Outside Walls

-Unless your walls have been insulated, remove switch plate and receptacle covers on perimeter walls, insert inexpensive foam gaskets (available at hardware and home-improvement stores) and re-install the covers.
+Unless your walls have been insulated, remove receptacle and switch covers on perimeter walls, insert inexpensive foam gaskets (available at hardware and home-improvement stores) and re-install the covers.
 They're not usually needed on interior walls.